 I am now traveling in Portugal, which has experienced a remarkable economic recovery.
 In 1974, the Portuguese, along with the Spaniards and Greeks about the same time, freed themselves from dictatorship, and they have struggled to catch up with the rest of Europe.

-All three countries were especially hard hit by the Eurocrisis of 2010, and they were forced to run austerity budgets in return for huge financial bail-outs Portugal’s share was $92 billion, but it was able to wean itself from international assistance in 2014.
+All three countries were especially hard hit by the Eurocrisis of 2010, and they were forced to run austerity budgets in return for huge financial bail-outs.
+Portugal’s share was $92 billion, but it was able to wean itself from international assistance in 2014.

 Since 2015, Portugal has been ruled by a leftist government, the first since the end of the dictatorship.
 Most commentators predicted that the coalition of Socialists, Communists, and Greens would crash and burn, but Prime Minister Antonio Costa, son of a Communist poet, has proved the skeptics wrong.